 Illustrated with 83 black & white figures, plus 60 thumbnail images.

-List of links to online resources from the Documentary History of Naples, including primary-source readings; online galleries containing over 450 additional images in full color; and links to full bibliographies with ongoing supplements.
+List of links to online resources from the Documentary History of Naples, including primary-source readings; online galleries containing over 450 additional images in full color; and links to full bibliographies with ongoing supplements, and an interactive map.

 Hardcover.
 160 pp.